bot13956/unstructured_data_university_towns/README.md

 Source of Dataset: https://en.wikipedia.org/wiki/List_of_college_towns#College_towns_in_the_United_States

-analysis.ipynb: ipython notebook that imports the raw unstructured dataset, performs cleaning, and structuring of the data
+analysis.ipynb: Jupiter notebook that imports the raw unstructured dataset, performs cleaning, and structuring of the data